Chavjoh/DictionaryGeneratorPython/README.md

 * **minSize** : Minimum size of the generated words.
 * **maxSize** : Maximum size of the generator words.

+The dictionary will be generated in the same folder with the name **dictionary.txt**.

 ## Feedback

 Don't hesitate to fork this project, improve it and make a pull request.